- Portable Games

 "But many have been sacrificed for such an occasion."

-"I think its fine.
-Since it's for fulfilling my wish."
+"I think it's fine.
+Since it's for making my dream come true."

 With a look of innocence, Mylène aimed her gaze straight at Norse.

 "I only miscalculated you, Norse.
-A creature that arrived here and broke through all obstacles and traps I had set.
-I admit your strength, honestly.
-That's why I detest you and want you dead.
-I'm a renewed, dominant human, and the masterpiece produced by the Beardsley family with all knowledge and creativity in my hands!
+A creature that arrived here and broke through all obstacles and traps I'd set.
+In all honesty I acknowledge your ability.
+That is why I detest you and want you dead.
+I'm a renewed, dominant human, the masterpiece produced by the Beardsley family with all knowledge and creativity in my hands!
 I can never be defeated by an outdated human.
 Not one!"

 An insane color had already appeared on Mylène's golden pupils.